stefanonicotri/docker-tutorial/docs/data/volumes.md

 !!! tip
 - Create a volume `db_data` to provide persistent storage for the DBMS
-- Launch MariaDB (image name: `mariadb:10.6.4-focal`) with container name `db`, using the previously created volume, and pass environment variables to the container to configure it
+- Launch MariaDB (image name: `harbor.cloud.infn.it/corso-docker/mariadb:latest`) with container name `db`, using the previously created volume, and pass environment variables to the container to configure it
 - Inspect the MariaDB container finding its private IP
-- Launch WordPress (image name: `wordpress:latest`) with container name `wordpress`, and pass environment variables to the container to configure it (using as DB host the IP of the MariaDB container).
+- Launch WordPress (image name: `harbor.cloud.infn.it/corso-docker/wordpress:latest`) with container name `wordpress`, and pass environment variables to the container to configure it (using as DB host the IP of the MariaDB container).